puf/puf.io/notes/books/Picks and Shovels (Martin Hench 3) - Cory Doctorow.md

 ![Audiobook cover for Picks & Shovels by Cory Doctorow, read by Wil Wheaton.
 The title is displayed in large white text with the author's name in red.
 A vintage computer with a blue screen shows a running figure.
 Text on the side notes Doctorow as a "New York Times bestselling author."](https://images-na.ssl-images-amazon.com/images/S/compressed.photo.goodreads.com/books/1739740916i/228071919.jpg)

 This is the third book in Cory Doctorow's [series about forensic accountant Martin Hench](https://www.goodreads.com/series/365945-martin-hench) in Silicon Valley, and this time it's an origin story set in the late 80s.
-I listened to the Will Wheaton narrated [audio-book version from Libro.fm](https://libro.fm/audiobooks/5184389278344-picks-and-shovels).
+I listened to the Wil Wheaton narrated [audio-book version from Libro.fm](https://libro.fm/audiobooks/5184389278344-picks-and-shovels).

 Martin flunks out of MIT, discovers that computers (and particularly: spreadsheets!) are his passion, then moves to California to get involved with a woman-founded tech startup that's taking on their former employer - a computer pyramid scheme company run by... hold on... wait for it... a priest, a rabbi, and a bishop. 😂